(Last updated on: 29/06/2021)

 Aviation management league tables

-League tables are one of the most important factors relating to decision-making when doing a degree level course.
-However, whilst these may provide sufficient indication of the quality of an institution and its courses in many of traditional subjects- the sciences, English, business studies etc- there is less guidance for those wanting to study areas that are of a niche nature.
+League tables are one of the most important factors relating to decision-making when doing a degree-level course.
+However, whilst these may provide sufficient indication of the quality of an institution and its courses in many of the traditional subjects – the sciences, English, business studies etc – there is less guidance for those wanting to study areas that are of a more niche nature.

-Aviation management courses have been popping up in universities all over the country at a rapid rate in recent years and this is no surprise given the substantial growth in the industry.
+Aviation management courses have been popping up in universities all over the country at a rapid rate in recent years.
+This is no surprise given the substantial growth in the industry!
 These have, however, been coordinated differently in different universities; some aviation management courses sit within the tourism department, others sit within engineering or business.
 This makes comparison within league tables difficult as they do not tend to be broken down to this level of detail.
 You can read more about the best universities to study travel and tourism here.

 Aviation management degrees available in the UK